juanpallotta/LPP/README.md

 ### Variables
-The variables of the data level 0 are the data stored in the headers of the raw lidar files (in Licel/Raymetric datatype format).
+The variables of the data level 0 are not only the raw lidar signals, but also the data stored in the headers.
 In next figure, a list of the variables inspected with Panoply software is shown:

 ![NC_File_PDL0](./Docs/Figures/NC_File_PDL0.png "NC File PDL0")